GoogleCloudPlatform/python-docs-samples/auth/downscoping/README.md

         $ pip install -r requirements.txt

-3. You will also need to create resources on the [Google Developers Console](https://console.developers.google.com).
-This includes creating a private Cloud Storage bucket and setting the environment variable `CLOUD_STORAGE_BUCKET` value to the bucket name.
-The application default credentials principal should have the ability to create and manage objects in that bucket.

-4. Set the environment variable `GOOGLE_CLOUD_PROJECT` to the project ID.
+3. Set the environment variable `GOOGLE_CLOUD_PROJECT` to the project ID.
 More details are available in the [AUTHORING_GUIDE](../../AUTHORING_GUIDE.md).

-5. To run the samples, the `main(bucket_name, filename)` function should be run with the created bucket name and the path to a test file to use to test access.
+4. To run the samples, the `main(bucket_name, object_name)` function should be run with a created storage bucket name and the object name in that bucket of the file to use to test access.

-6. To run the tests:
+5. To run the tests, you will also need the application default credentials principal should have the ability to create and delete a storage bucket:

         $ nox -s py-3.7 -- snippets_test.py